Skip to Main Content

 Start exploring resources for various current issues.

-Padlock icon: needs LSC library barcode to accessClimate change is now the recognized term for what used to be called padlock icon: needs LSC barcode to access"global warming," and it is the rise of average temperatures of the earth's surfaces, including the air and ocean.
-The increase is attributed to the experience known as the padlock icon: needs LSC barcode to access"greenhouse effect," caused by the build-up of carbon dioxide, methane, and other padlock icon: needs LSC barcode to accessgreenhouse gases (GHGs) and prevents infrared energy from escaping and traps heat at the earth surfaces.
+Climate change Padlock icon: needs LSC library barcode to access is now the recognized term for what used to be called "global warming,"Padlock icon: needs LSC library barcode to access and it is the rise of average temperatures of the earth's surfaces, including the air and ocean.
+The increase is attributed to the experience known as the "greenhouse effect,"Padlock icon: needs LSC library barcode to access caused by the build-up of carbon dioxide, methane, and other greenhouse gases (GHGs)Padlock icon: needs LSC library barcode to access and prevents infrared energy from escaping and traps heat at the earth surfaces.

-In 1997 the United Nations Framework Convention on Climate Change (UNFCCC) formed the padlock icon: needs LSC barcode to accessKyoto Protocol, which was signed in Kyoto, Japan.
+In 1997 the United Nations Framework Convention on Climate Change (UNFCCC) formed the Kyoto Protocol Padlock icon: needs LSC library barcode to access, which was signed in Kyoto, Japan.
 The protocol had 186 countries sign in commitment to reduce greenhouse gasses.
 Then in December 2015, the Paris Agreement was adopted in order to improve or replace the Kyoto Protocol.
 It was signed by 197 countries and ratified by 187 countries as of November 2019.

 An article on climate change from CQResearcher.

-From Global Social Issue: An Encylopedia.
+From Global Social Issues: An Encyclopedia via Credo

-A pro/con article from Issues & Controversies.
+A pro/con article from Issues & Controversies

 Finding Resources